nazar-pc/webtorrent-dht/bep.rst

 As soon as new WebSocket connection is established it is only used for exchanging signaling data necessary for WebRTC.
 More specifically:

-- node that is running WebSocket server is creating `RTCPeerConnection`_ and sends to the WebSocket client bencoded offer message (dictionary with key "type" with value "offer" and key "sdp" with session description)
+- node that is running WebSocket server is creating `RTCPeerConnection`_ and sends to the WebSocket client bencoded SDP offer message.
+Message is a dictionary with key "type" with value "offer" and key "sdp" with session description and optional key "extensions" with an array of extensions supported (see next section for details)

 - after WebSocket client receives SDP offer message it will send SPD answer message